lilitpghs/credit-card-fraud-detection/README.md

 # Overview

-This project focuses on credit card fraud detection, a real-world machine learning problem defined by extreme class imbalance, asymmetric error costs and the need for model interpretability.
-Instead of optimizing for accuracy, the project exemines fraud-appropriate metrics, threshold tuning and explainable models, reflecting how fraud systems are built in production environments.
+This project focuses on building and evaluating machine learning models for credit card fraud detection, a critical real-world problem in finance and cybersecurity characterized by extreme class imbalance and high decision risk.

+The goal of the project is not only to achieve strong predictive performance, but also to handle skewed data correctly, evaluate models using appropriate metrics, and provide interpretable explanations for model decisions.

 ## Dataset